So You’ve Agreed to Be a Guest!

 The podcast episodes mostly happen via Zoom, which means that you get to chat with me from wherever you like – your home, your office, anywhere with a decent internet connection!
 Of course, if you happen to live in NYC, or we happen to be in the same city at the same time, I’m always happy to record in person.

-After the show, the video of our conversation is archived to the YouTube channel.
-The audio gets sent to iTunes and all the major podcasting apps like Stitcher, Player FM, Google Music, etc.
+After the show, the audio gets sent to iTunes and all the major podcasting apps like Overcast, Stitcher, Player FM, Google Music, etc.

 What You’ll Need

 I’m not going to ask you to go out and buy equipment to be on one episode of the show.
 But there are a few things that I hope you already have, like:

 A Webcam (Optional)